ghousee/ghousee/README.md

 - ⚡ Primary Coding Language: **Python**
 - 📫 How to reach me: **[Email me anything](mailto:mgmohiuddin2001@gmail.com)**
 - 💬 Connect with me:
-- 🌱 Working on: Augmented Reality Teaching using Python and OpenCV
+- 🌱 Working on: Augmented Reality Teaching Application using Python and OpenCV